Cape Cod's far-tip town

 Lead with whale watching

-Use the signature guide if you need to decide how much of the trip should orbit the whale boat and how to keep the rest of the day balanced.
+Start with whale watching if you need to decide how much of the trip should orbit the boat and how to keep the rest of the day balanced.

 Use the stay guide if the premium you are paying needs to buy walkability, harbor context, or a quieter edge-of-town setup.